If you consistently shooting low left with a pistol as a right handed shooter. Here are few things to diagnose your errors:

 Check our the best pistol red dot sights here

-Dry firing or live firing with the Mantis X10 recommended above will give you accurate data driven feedback than without it.
+Dry fire or live fire practice with the Mantis X10 recommended above will give you data driven feedback than without it.

 Related Content: FN 509 Shooting Low Corrections